caltechlibrary/mkpage/README.md

 Pandoc for processing.
 In this example and the template is implemented as a Pandoc's template language.

-The "key" in our key/value pairs is used to map into the template you want rendered.
+The "key" in our key/value pairs is used to map into the [Pandoc](https://pandoc.org/MANUAL.html) templates you want rendered.
 If a key was called "content" the template element would be like `$content$`.
 The value of "content" would replace `$content$`.
 Pandoc templates are combine logic and iteration to make more complex pages.

 On the "value" side of the key/value pair you have strings of one of several formats - plain text, markdown, [fountain](https://fountain.io),